-If you are including Boolean fields the use 0 for false and 1 for true.
+If you are including Boolean fields then use 0 for false and 1 for true.

 Some fields have a maximum number of characters that are allowed (notably institution should be at most 40 characters long).

-When entering dates (for example in custom profile fields) use the ISO standard format YYYY-MM-DD, eg. 2014-06-19 which will then be properly localised in the interfaced.
+When entering dates (for example in custom profile fields) use the ISO standard format YYYY-MM-DD, eg. 2014-06-19 which will then be properly localised in the interface.

 username,password,firstname,lastname,email,course1,group1,cohort1 ssmith,12345,Sam,Smith,[email protected],hr101,ukoffice,newusers

 You can download the example shown above via this link: upload_users_example.csv

 The table below contains a list of available files for uploading.
 The required fields are noted in the notes column and all other fields are optional, so you can use as many or as few of them as you wish.